BELOW IS A LIST OF faqs ABOUT TRAVELING TO AMSTERDAM:

-This is a completely subjective answer, and depends on your personal standards of living and spending.
-However, the minimum estimated amount for 1 adult spending without extravagance, is 100 euros for a full day.
+This is an entirely subjective answer and depends on your standards of living and spending.
+However, the minimum estimated amount for one adult spending without extravagance is 100 euros for a full day.
 So estimate your trip funds at a minimum of 100 euros/day.
 (This can vary in either direction, but is a pretty safe amount.)

 What are the emergency service numbers?

 The main number for Emergency Service in Amsterdam is 1-1-2 (112, one-one-two).

 Great.
 Clean, Safe, Efficient, Capable, and Compassionate.

 Do you need shots or boosters to travel to Amsterdam?